2012 Lexus RX 350 Performance

 Handling and Braking

-The Lexus RX 350's smooth ride receives plenty of praise.
+The 2012 Lexus RX 350's smooth ride receives plenty of praise.
 It’s no sports-car wannabe, and test drivers say it drives more like a luxury sedan.
 If you’re looking for a luxury SUV that coddles you over rough roads, reviewers say it’s hard to find a better choice than the RX.
 The RX comes standard with two-wheel drive, but opting for all-wheel drive doesn’t add quite as much to the bottom line as it does on many of its competitors.
-Test drivers say the RX’s brakes feel strong, but that it has more body lean than some of its sportier rivals, thanks to its softly-spring suspension.
+Test drivers say the RX’s brakes feel strong, but that it has more body lean than some of its sportier rivals, thanks to its softly-sprung suspension.

 - "The 2012 Lexus RX 350 may not be able to corner like a BMW X3, but it won't punish your kidneys on bumpy surfaces, either.
 The RX delivers a soft, quiet and comfortable ride, with just enough feedback from the electric power-steering unit to qualify as sporty (as opposed to numb, a trait we attributed to RX steering setups in the past).” -- Kelley Blue Book